-With organisations looking to cut back on administration, increase collaboration between remote teams and reduce cash flow, more and more businesses are moving away from servers and networks and towards cloud computing.
-If you intend to follow suit, you'll need the support of a cloud architect.
+With organisations looking to cut back on administration, increase collaboration and improve cash flow, they are moving away from servers and networks and towards Cloud computing.

-Cloud computing means moving everything digital from individual desktops and servers onto the types of virtual working environments supplied by the likes of Amazon, Google and Apple.
+Cloud computing means moving you company information and data away from individual desktops and servers onto the types of virtual or digital working environments supplied by the likes of Amazon, Google and Apple.

 If you’re company is considering turning its back on fragmented, dated systems and software then cloud computing is for you.
 With the provision of a centralised digital storage facility that backs up in ‘real time’, teams and employees will have 24/7 access to the files they need – wherever they are.